Bubobubobubobubo/sardine/docs/sardine_doc/src/pattern_languages/sardine/extend.md

 # Extend

-- you can extend a list by calling the `!` operator on it.
-  - This will repeat the list x times.
+You can extend a list by calling the `!` operator on it.
+This will repeat the list `x` times.
+Some people confuse this operator with its bigger brother, `!!`, called extend-repeat.

 ```python
 @swim